MonkWarrior08/Interactive_Fish_Eating_Game/README.md

 - **Multiplayer Support**: Play with your friends in a local multiplayer setup.
 - **Realistic Movement**: Fish movement is simulated with simple physics, providing a realistic underwater experience.
-- **Beautiful Graphics**: Enjoy a visually appealing underwater background and various fish sprites.
+- **Beautiful Graphics and Sound**: Enjoy a visually appealing underwater background with an appealing background music.
 - **Interactive Gameplay**: Compete to become the largest fish in the pond by eating smaller fish and avoiding predators.

 ## Installation